 The University of Georgia Libraries’ Patent and Copyright Librarian, Mariann Samuel, can be reached at 706 542-6643, or via email at email@example.com .

-University of Georgia dissertations from 2001 and later are available electronically and can be found in the database, University of Georgia Electronic Theses and Dissertations.
+University of Georgia dissertations from 2001 and later are available electronically and can be found in the database, University of Georgia Research Portal.
 Many dissertations, prior to 2001, are in a print format only and are stored at the Libraries’ Repository.
 They can be found by searching the libraries' GIL catalog.
 Requesting that a dissertation be retrieved from the Repository generally takes one weekday.
 Dissertations from other universities can be found in the GALILEO database, Proquest Dissertations and Theses.
 Many dissertations in this database are now available free full-text.
 If not, it may be possible to obtain them from the home university library by requesting them through our Interlibrary Loan Department.

 Collection Development welcomes recommendations from UGA faculty, staff, and students for materials to consider purchasing for the collection.
 Your suggestions will be evaluated based upon the library's collection development policies and current budgetary constraints.
 To request that an item be purchased, complete the online form located at this website.